gristlabs/grist-help/help/en/docs/self-managed.md

   -it gristlabs/grist
 ```

-For Grist Enterprise use `gristlabs/grist-ee` instead of
-`gristlabs/grist`.

 You should then be able to visit `http://localhost:8484` in
 your browser.
 Already you will be able to create and edit Grist
 documents, and to open and edit documents downloaded from another